Before You Go

 - Timing is everything.
 Choose a day and time when restaurant kitchens are not as busy.
 The best time to dine at any restaurant is during the first hour of a service period.
 The staff is more alert and attentive, and the kitchen is much cleaner.
 If possible, plan for an early meal.

 - Bring a chef card.
 This wallet-sized card lists your food allergies and states that your food must be cooked in a clean and safe area to avoid cross-contact.
-You can find online sources for cards in multiple languages, or make your own.
+FARE has a chef card template available in English and nine foreign languages.

 - Be prepared.
 No matter how carefully you’ve planned or how safe you feel at a particular restaurant, never leave home without your epinephrine auto-injector and any additional medications, and be sure to wear your medical identification (e.g., bracelet, other jewelry).